Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

-\end{itemize} Such coefficients $\mathcal{A}_n^\infty$ (corresponding to the considered initial data in (\ref{e:initial_data}), illustrated in Figure \ref{u0} and giving rise to the time-evolutions in Figures \ref{waveforms} and \ref{evol_boundary} for the different spacetimes) are presented in in Figure \ref{Aconv}, namely their moduli $|\mathcal{A}_n^\infty|$.
+\end{itemize} Such coefficients $\mathcal{A}_n^\infty$ (corresponding to the considered initial data in (\ref{e:initial_data}), illustrated in Fig. \ref{u0} and giving rise to the time-evolutions in Figs. \ref{waveforms} for the different spacetimes) are presented in Fig.\ref{Aconv}, namely their moduli $|\mathcal{A}_n^\infty|$.
 Before proceeding to the comparison with the time-domain waveforms, we comment below on the convergence of these $\mathcal{A}_n^\infty$'s.